praims64/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 This subset of tidy data has been produced by `run_analysis.R` script.
 Check the README.md file for further details about preparing of this dataset.

 ### NB!
-Values of the measurement variables are averages of all combinations of subject and activity
+Values of the measurement variables are averages for all combinations of subject and activity
 | Variable | Format | Description | Valid range or Values |
 | --- | --- | --- | --- |
 | Subject | integer | numeric id for a person who performed activities | 1-30 |